 In the 1980s, Hightown came together with smaller liked-minded organisations providing services for young people, including Christian Action Berkhamsted, who operated projects for single parent families (1980) and Watford Churches Housing Association, who managed hostels for young women (1988).

 Since those early hostels and cluster homes, today Hightown operate eight services for young people across Hertfordshire, with spaces for over 70 individuals or young single parents.
 We offer a lifeline to those whose background has not given them the tools to reach their full potential.

 Using expertise developed over decades, Hightown supports young people to lead independent, stable lives.
-In 2017 we look forward to the opening of our newest service at Weymouth Street in Hemel Hempstead.
+In 2017 we opened our Weymouth Street service in Hemel Hempstead.